rhine59/OnTheEdge/EdgeDeviceLab.md

 After the deployment policy has been completed, look at the details.
 In particular - check that we have a `time` in the `agreement_execution_start_time` value.

-As both the `battery` and the `smartscale` services are matching constraints, you will see one agreement for each service for which you have a matching deployment policy.
+As both the `battery` and the `smartscale` services are matching constraints, you will see one agreement for each service for which you have a matching deployment policy - `battery` and `smartscale`

 ```
 localuser@edge-device:~/EdgeLabStudentFiles/smartcart/battery-monitor-service$ hzn agreement list